mbabynames search ✿

 Malcolm Alexander

-Malcolm carries the meaning "noble and strong" while Alexander brings "defender of the people".
+Malcolm carries the meaning "devotee of Saint Columba" while Alexander brings "defender of the people".
 Said together, Malcolm Alexander has both weight and warmth.
 Malcolm is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Malcolm Michael